limquanheng/travelapp/README.md

 Alternatively, the RAR file can be unzipped and the project run from there.

-As some features require hardware from an android device, ionic serve will not have full functionality.
+As some features require hardware from an android device, and CORS restrictions ionic serve will not have full functionality.
+Use ionic run Android for full functionality.

 Refer to wiki for more details.